joostvdg/where-was-i/README.md

 * Native Build
     * make sure build succeeds
     * verify that the application runs
-* make LDAP configurable
-    * ensure we can disable it
-    * ensure we can configure it with environment variables ? or config files?
 * Build with GitHub Actions
     * build the application
     * Setup SonarQube for code quality